opensciencegrid/tarball-client/README.md

     make-client-tarball --osgver <3.4|3.5> --all

-will make the whole set of osg-wn-client (and osg-afs-client) nonroot tarballs.
+will make the whole set of osg-wn-client (and osg-afs-client) tarballs.

     make-client-tarball --osgver <3.4|3.5> --dver <el6|el7|el8>

 will make specific osg-wn-client tarballs.

+You can also build a specific bundle by passing `--bundle=<bundle name>`.
+In this case, don't pass `--osgver`.

+Pass `--version` to set the version of the tarball, e.g. `--version 3.5.21`.
+If not present, it will use the version of the `osg-version` RPM or "unknown".

+### Building in a VM

+**Requirements:**

-This must be done on an X86\_64 machine running an RPM/YUM-based distribution, e.g. CentOS.
+Tarball builds must be done on an X86\_64 machine running an RPM/YUM-based distribution, e.g. CentOS.
 EL8 tarballs must be built on an EL8 or newer distribution to handle a change in RPM format.
+In addition, the following utilities must be present:

+- find
+- patch
+- tar
+- yumdownloader (from yum-utils)

+EL7 hosts also need yum-plugin-priorities.

+**Instructions:**

+1. Clone this repo into `/tmp/tarball-client`.

+1.  `cd /tmp/tarball-client`.

+1. Run `make-client-tarball` as above, e.g. with

+        ./make-client-tarball --osgver 3.5 --version 3.5.30 --all

+    The resulting tarballs will be in the current directory.

+### Building in a Container

+**Requirements:**

+You must have Docker installed on your machine and be a member of the `docker` Unix group.
+Podman is currently not supported, since the container needs to be run in privileged mode in order to create chroots.

+**Instructions:**

+1. Clone this repo.

+1. Follow above instructions for `make-client-tarball` except run `docker-make-client-tarball` instead.
+    For example:

+        ./docker-make-client-tarball --osgver 3.5 --version 3.5.30 --all

+    The resulting tarballs will be in the current directory.

 Mode of Operation